Skip to main content

-Written by Monica Burke
+Written by Brooke Fodor

-Updated over a week ago
+Updated over 3 months ago

-• Option 4: Add the worksheet to a Lesson, students will print, complete, and upload their work as an image on a rubric assessment.
+• Option 4: Add the test or worksheet to a Lesson, students will print, complete, and upload their work as an image on a rubric assessment.
 Lessons are not included in the gradebook, so this option would not have a grade assigned to it.

 💡 Tips